 In chapter 10, we saw the origin of all the people of the earth as they descended from Noah through his sons.
 Here, we see the fact that they all spoke the same language but we do not know what language it was.
 A better translation of "eastward" is from the east and we see that men started to move from the east (the mountains of Ararat) where the ark had come to rest and they were moving towards the west.
-Throughout the Bible we see the pattern that the direction of east is associated with being separated from God while west is associated with being near God.
+Throughout the Bible we see the pattern that the direction of west is associated with being separated from God while east is associated with holiness and being near God.
 Even at the beginning of the world, God had set aside what would be Jerusalem as His city and it appears that men were headed in that direction when they stopped in Shinar.

 In Hebrew, Reu means friend and we see that through this line of Peleg will come the friends of God.
 The name Serug means branch and it is this branch of the tree of Noah that will be called God's people.
 The name Nahor means snorting or snoring and gives us the picture of someone who is sleeping while the name Terah speaks of one who is spirited or inspired.
 We notice that all of the men mentioned were about 30 years old when they had children except for Terah who was 70.
-The name Abram means exalted father while Haran refers to a mountain climber.
+The name Avram means exalted father while Haran refers to a mountain climber.

 Ur of the Chaldeans would be in what we call southern Iraq today.
 While they were still there, Haran died and left a son.
 Haran, whose name means "mountain climber", reminds us that man always wants to work for their salvation but, in the end, that leads to death.